September 13, 2020

 - Only two-thirds of 19-24 year-olds believe the Earth is definitely a sphere.
 More

 Facebook and Twitter are just the marketplace.
 The problem is the customers.

 We can blame Facebook and Twitter all we want, but to do so a distraction and a copout.
 It allows us to avoid a much more terrifying truth, which is that we’re becoming a nation of idiots.
 Ignorant people cannot survive in a system of government that allows them to behave against their own self-interest, because they will.

 We need to reduce our attack surface for bad ideas.

-Either our gullibility or our freedom has to give.
-And it’s much easier to lose freedom than it is to educate a population.
+Ignorance and freedom are in direct competition, and it’s much easier for a population to regress into authoritarianism than to become educated.
 The saddest part is that we’re not even talking about the problem.
 We’re just talking about how people are taking advantage of the problem.

 Controlling the spread of bad ideas is not a strategy.
 We need to patch if we want to survive.